Blotch3D/Blotch3D/README.md

 Matrices certainly support translation.
 But first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model about the origin.
+(After such an operation one could then translate the model.)
 This is because those operations affect each vertex differently depending on its relationship to the origin.

 If we want to scale (stretch) the X relative to the origin, we can